weikengchen/runtimepad/README.md

 ## Example use case

-The function does pre-computation when the system is idle.
-If the time of each pre-computation evaluation may be sensitive (have timing pattern), we can reduce this pattern by running it to a specific total time.
+In an application, we want to do pre-computation when the system is idle.
+If the time of each pre-computation evaluation is sensitive (have timing pattern), we can reduce this pattern by padding it to a specific total time.

 For example, to boost the online efficiency for ElGamal, you can pre-compute the pair (pk^r, g^r) for randomly sampled r (https://github.com/weikengchen/mod_exp_with_precomputation).
 However, different r results in different evalution times.
 It is hard to claim the security with very strong confidence.
 So we use this wrapper to pad the running time.